-- The ‘female-as-superior’ feminist generally had serious problems with vanity.
+- The ‘female-as-superior’ feminist generally has serious problems with self-esteem and counter reacts it with vanity.
 Behind this vanity, though, is a low self-esteem.
 It’s as if their feelings of superiority are attempts at trying to compensate for their poor feelings of themselves.
 Instead of saying, “I hate myself” they say, “I’m a goddess”.
 This has a quality of denial and fantasy land thinking.

 In all cases I found that the low esteem is a dominant theme.
 Since the ‘female-as-victim’ feminism is rooted in the experience of low self-esteem it, really, is the ‘base’ of feminism, the beginning, so to speak.
 The other two forms sprout off of it and are an attempt at avoiding the experience of low self-esteem.
 This makes them a form of avoidance, of avoiding having to feel ones poor view of oneself which is found in the first ‘female-as-victim’ feminism.

 From my experience the most prevalent form I saw was the ‘female-as-victim’ feminism.
 After that I saw the ‘female-as-superior’ feminism and the ‘female-as-a-man’ feminism about equally.

 FEMINISM AS A NEUROTIC SYMPTOM THAT BECAME A WAY OF LIFE